Labor Practice Initiatives

 Labor-related compliance

-In FY2021, one compliance violation occurred.
+In FY2021, one labor-related compliance violation occurred.
 The violation involved a failure to conduct health checkups necessary for those working late at night in certain workplaces.
 Following the violation, we have revised the operation of health screening for late night work, and submitted this to the Labor Standards Inspection Office to correct our practices.

 Ensuring fair and industry-competitive treatment

 SoftBank strives to pay industry-competitive wages which go beyond compliance with the legal minimum wage and exceed a living wage.
 When it comes to deciding remuneration, we comply with the laws in each region and set a standard* for the starting wage of new graduates which greatly exceeds the national weighted average amount of the regional minimum wage.
+We also strive to ensure fair compensation regardless of gender, and aim to eliminate the gender pay gap by conducting annual monitoring of differences in “salary” or “salary and bonuses” between men and women.

-[Note]
+- [Note]

-Equivalent to approximately 170% as of 2021 (the comparison with the minimum wage in Tokyo is approximately 150%)
+- *Equivalent to approximately 165% as of 2025 (the comparison with the minimum wage in Tokyo is approximately 150%)

 Talent development initiative